 Medications – Several prescription medications are used to try and reduce dizziness and attempt to shorten the attack.

 Injections – Antibiotic injections are sometimes administered into the middle ear to help control vertigo.

-Upper cervical chiropractic – Addressing misalignments of the uppermost vertebrae in the neck can help to restore normal brain-body communication, which can lead to a lasting solution to vertigo.
+Upper cervical chiropractic, very effective but not within the ENT's protocol – Addressing misalignments of the uppermost vertebrae in the neck can help to restore normal brain-body communication, which can lead to a lasting solution to vertigo.